 All of the School of Health Professions programs operate on “super semesters”; the Fall semester begins on or around July 1 and ends in December; the Spring semester begins in early January and concludes at the end of June.
 Note: entry into the DPT Program is only in the Fall; there is no Spring admission and there is no summer semester.
 The T-DPT program admits only in the Spring.

 Do you have questions on the admissions process or admission requirements?
-The School of Health Professions Office of Advising, Admissions and Recruitment Support is your “one-stop-shop” for program information.
-They Center offer personalized services to prospective students, applicants, families, and high school and college advisors in providing timely, appropriate information.
-The OAARS staff works collaboratively with us to facilitate students’ application and admission to our programs.
+The School of Health Professions Office of Admissions and Special Programs (OASP) is your “one-stop-shop” for program information.
+They offer personalized services to prospective students, applicants, families, and high school and college advisors in providing timely, appropriate information.
+The OASP staff works collaboratively with us to facilitate students’ application and admission to our programs.
 Whether you are a prospective student, applicant, parent, or advisor, your questions or request will be handled in the most expeditious manner possible.
-Contact the Office of Advising, Admissions and Recruitment Support (OAARS) for more information.
+Contact the Office of Admissions and Special Programs (OAARS) for more information.